Genuine vs Compatible (Generic) Cartridges

 Printers are often sold for less than the amount it costs to manufacture them.
 Manufacturers sell these at a loss and make their money back from the consumables.
 However, the ink cartridges supplied with a printer will often contain less ink than when you buy the ink separately.
 So while it may be cheaper to buy a new printer, it is not going to save you money on the ink.

 Why is printer ink so expensive?

-As printers are often sold for much less than what they cost to make, the profit must come from the consumables.
-This is one of the main factors as to why a compatible cartridge costs less than a genuine cartridge because the third-party company does not have to account for the money lost on the sale of the printer.
+As printers are often sold for much less than they cost to make, the profit for manufacturers must come from the consumables.
+This is one of the main reasons why a compatible cartridge costs less than a genuine cartridge - because the third-party company does not have to account for the money lost on the sale of the printer.

 Look for ISO Quality certification:

 Please consider the environment.
-We advocate the use of recycling old cartridges so that they can be made into either remanufactured ink cartridges or into something else entirely!
-There are several companies such as Planet Ark and Cartridge Rescue who now recycle old ink cartridges and reuse them for completely new products such as park benches amongst other things!
+We encourage our customers to recycle old cartridges so they can be made into either remanufactured ink cartridges or into something else entirely!
+There are several companies such as Planet Ark and Cartridge Rescue who now recycle old ink cartridges to create completely new products such as park benches amongst other things!

 Look for a 90 day guarantee:

 No ink cartridge is immune to faults, even the genuine cartridges can occasionally have a problem from time to time.
 On rare occasions, a compatible printer cartridge will not work with a specific printer because of a micro chip incompatibility, or you may find a cartridge gives less than satisfactory printing results.
 To ensure our customers are protected in these instances, we offer a full warranty against defective cartridges.
 You can elect to have your money refunded, or we can send you a replacement of the same cartridge free of charge.